ROXANNE MENDEZ, EXECUTIVE DIRECTOR

 TANDIA ELIJIO, PROJECT COORDINATOR

 Tandia Elijio is a graduate of the University of Southern California with a B.A. in Cultural Anthropology.
-She is currently pursuing her M.Ed in the Counseling program at California State University, Dominguez Hills.
+She is currently pursuing her M.S. in the College Counseling program at California State University, Dominguez Hills.
 Prior to coming to the UCLA Anderson School of Management, Tandia gained experience in community outreach, advising, programming, event planning, volunteer management, and conflict resolution.
 Her interests include assisting underrepresented, first generation students within higher education to succeed.

-VERONICA PONCE-NAVARRETE, PROGRAM SPECIALIST
+REBECCA STUART, PROGRAM SPECIALIST